Rome Introduction Walking Tour II, Rome

 Other nearby landmarks include the Ferrari di Valbona Palace, redesigned in 1936, and Babington's tea room, a resilient establishment that has withstood two world wars and numerous adversities, ultimately becoming a beloved tourist attraction.

 The steps' cinematic appeal also made them a backdrop for numerous films, including the Hollywood blockbuster “Roman Holiday” made in 1953, starring Audrey Hepburn and Gregory Peck.
 In the scene where Joe Bradley, played by Peck, meets Princess Ann, played by Hepburn, she sits on the steps, enjoying the view and eating ice cream.
-Fresh after the haircut, the princess takes compliments for her new look and confesses to Joe that she has run away from school.
+Fresh after the haircut, the princess takes compliments for her new look and makes up a story that she has run away from school.
 She accepts his proposal to spend the day together before she returns, and thus the Roman Holiday story begins!

 Other filmmakers also made a mark on the steps, such as “The Talented Mr. Ripley” movie with Matt Damon, shot in 1999, and “Mission: Impossible – Dead Reckoning Part One,” featuring Tom Cruise, which premiered at the steps on June 19, 2023.